Frequently Asked Questions: If I believe I am the victim of bias or discrimination…

 Students who believe they have been the victim of bias or discrimination are strongly encouraged to report these situations so that Fordham staff members can help.
 There are a number of ways to do so:

 - IN-PERSON: an array of staff members are here to help.

 -come to the Department of Public Safety and speak to a public safety supervisor.

 -tell any member of the University staff in any office on campus.
 Staff in Residential Life, Multicultural Affairs and Student Leadership and Community Development can assist you.

 -if you live on campus, tell staff where you live: your resident assistant, freshman mentor, resident director.

 -if you are a commuter, tell your commuter assistant/commuter freshman mentor

-These reports will be shared with both Security and the Dean of Students for your campus and staff from these offices and student life will respond to assist you.
+These reports will be shared with both the Department of Public Safety and the Dean of Students for your campus and staff from these offices and student life will respond to assist you.

 - ONLINE: sign onto the my.fordham.edu portal and you will find a confidential non-emergency reporting tool you can use to report any incident including bias, discrimination or other incidents.

 - CONFIDENTIALLY: you can confidentially discuss the situation and the options available with a member of the Fordham Counseling and Psychological Services and/or Campus Ministry staff without filing an official complaint.